rajderks/BattleTech-TotalCameraControl/README.md

-# BT: AlwaysRegenerateContracts
+# BT: TotalCameraControl
 This is a mod for *BattleTech* that prevents the camera control from being taken away.
 Some notable removed cinematics:
 - Sensor-lock skill fly-over
 - Stand up